 - Promote your LinkedIn pages on your website and in other appropriate spaces (e.g., employee bios, business cards, newsletters, email signatures, etc.).
 Setting up customized URLs is useful for this.
 You can find the right logos here.

-Easily manage your LinkedIn Page alongside your other social channels using Hootsuite.
-From a single platform you can schedule and share content—including video—and engage your network.
-Try it today.
+Easily manage your LinkedIn Page and all your other social channels using Hootsuite.
+From a single dashboard, you can schedule and share content (including video), reply to comments and engage your network.
+Try it free today.